marcopeg/obsidian-42go-share/README.md

-# Obsidian 42GoShare Plugin
+# 42GoShare Plugin for Obsidian

-42GoShare plugin for Obsidian - share a note with a ephimeral public link.
+Share a note with an ephimeral public link.

 ## Usage

-* Chose "Share note" from any note's contextual menu
+- Chose "Share note" from any note's contextual menu
-* it the shortcut "Shift+Cmd+s" to share the note and open the popup with the note's link.
+- it the shortcut "Shift+Cmd+s" to share the note and open the popup with the note's link.
-* type "Share note" in the _Command Palette_.
+- type "Share note" in the _Command Palette_.

 ## Be Careful What You Share!